-Indeed, the law does vary across jurisdictions, but there is a general acceptance that companies must follow regulations or do what is best for the employee by instituting health and safety protocols.
+Indeed, the law does vary across jurisdictions, but there is a general acceptance that companies must follow regulations or do what is best for their employees by instituting health and safety protocols.

-Here is everything you need to know about working in cold temperatures.
+Here’s everything you need to know about working in cold temperatures and your worker rights.

-What you would not give right now for a bucket of hot coffee, a bowl of chilli and a marathon of Monica Bellucci or Idris Elba films!
-You are working in sub-zero temperatures, and you feel like you have gained an extra 30 pounds due to all the layers of clothing you’re wearing – and it still isn’t enough to be warm.
+What you would not give right now for a bucket of hot coffee, a bowl of chilli and a movie marathon!
+You’re working in sub-zero temperatures, and you feel like you have gained an extra 30 pounds due to all the layers of clothing you’re wearing — and it still isn’t enough to be warm.

 So, when exactly is it too cold to work outside, anyway?
 For that matter, can the indoor workplace be too cold to work as well?

-According to Environment Canada, temperatures that range between 0°C (32°F) and -9°C (-15.8°F) can cause slight discomfort, and you should dress warmly.
-When temperatures range between -10°C (-14°F) and -54°C (-65.2°F), you have a heightened risk of hypothermia and frostnip frostbite.
-Anything that goes beyond -55°C (-67°F) is hazardous and dangerous and will require you to cancel outdoor activities and stay indoors.
+According to Environment Canada, temperatures that range between 32°F and -15.8°F can cause slight discomfort, and you should dress warmly.
+When temperatures range between --14°F and -65.2°F, you have a heightened risk of hypothermia and frostnip frostbite.
+Anything that goes beyond -67°F is hazardous and dangerous and will require you to cancel outdoor activities and stay indoors.

-Employers in most developed markets are mandated to institute every precaution to protect workers in most circumstances, whether it is too hot or too cold.
-So, you do have the option of leaving work early, but it is not a right that will afford you full wages for the day.
+Employers in most developed markets are mandated to institute every precaution to protect workers in most circumstances, whether it’s too cold or too hot to work.
+So, you do have the option of leaving work early, but it’s not a right that will afford you full wages for the day.

-That said, if many employees are complaining about the frigid temperatures to your boss, then the business will execute a cold stress prevention programme.
+That said, if many employees are complaining to your boss about the frigid temperatures, then the business will execute a cold stress prevention program.
 This includes identifying worker training in these conditions, incorporating monitoring methods, instituting responses and preventative measures, and ensuring understanding of first aid and emergency responses.